 Despite its modest size, Green Bowl Beach is a destination known among surfers.
 Its strong waves attract surfers to check out the waves.
 The pros would attempt to catch the high tide in the early morning.
 By midday, the beach would be crowded with surfers.
 However, there are no rental shops in Green Bowl Beach.
 So rent the surfboard elsewhere.

 The best time to visit the beach is in the early morning or in the afternoon at the latest.
 Low tide usually starts by around 3 PM.
 And once the sun finally sets, the local fishermen around would descend on the beach.
 And cast away the nets to catch fish during this time.

 Surrounded by tall coral walls, Green Bowl Beach boasts several coral caves lining up the shoreline.
 Some of them are marked as a place for locals to pray to the Hindu Balinese sea gods.
 And inside these caves lives a colony of bats.
 During the day, the bats hang on the caves’ ceilings to sleep.
 And since the cave is home to hundreds of bats, the caves definitely reek of bat droppings.

 Some of the caves are empty and usually used by tourists to relax.
 Lie down inside these caves away from the heat of the sun.
-Forget about beach chair and umbrella, since there is not even one rental shop on the beach.
-It still a pure and quiet beach after all.
+Forget about beach chairs and umbrellas, since there is not even one rental shop on the beach.
+It is still a pure and quiet beach after all.